Ciechan/BCGenieEffect/README.md

 ### This fork features

 - Snapshots are taking with ```-[drawViewHierarchyInRect:afterScreenUpdates:YES]``` method.
 The fallback to ```-[renderInContext:]``` is kept for iOS prior then 7.x.
 - The ```prepeare``` and ```alongsideAnimation``` blocks are added to category methods.
-That allows to animate something in parallel with the genie effect.
+This allows to animate something in parallel with the genie effect.
 For example to set the transparency of the flying shape (see the demo project).

 ## How To Use